yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 Note that this graph contains a cycle, and that edges are bidirectional.

 Your task is to write sub-classes of `NSEnumerator`s that traverse the graph in Depth-first and Breadth-first order starting from a given vertex.
+Neighbours of a node will be traversed in the order of nodes specified in the `plist` file.

 The driver program will parse property lists into their constituent Objective-C objects.
 Your implementation only needs to deal with graphs represented as `NSDictionary`s.